Posts

 In a big organization responsibility for mistakes can be passed along until a furor dies down, and accolades for success don’t always trickle down to the employees who really made the difference.
 For better and for worse, a small business offers their customers accountability and gives every employee a chance to shine.

-Leaders who aren’t afraid of taking responsibility for mistakes, missteps and misfires often earn the respect not only from customers, but employees as well.
+Leaders who aren’t afraid of taking responsibility for mistakes, missteps, and misfires often earn the respect not only from customers but employees as well.
 Take responsibility for the mistake and make the solution happen.
 Worry about tracking the details back later to ensure product or service performance in the future.
 Be generous with praise.
-Make sure that everyone on the team has a chance to shine and understands that the success of the one can only ever happen as a result of the effort of the whole.
+Make sure that everyone on the team has a chance to shine and understand that the success of one can only ever happen as a result of the effort of the whole.

 3. Agility

-Bureaucracy, processes, committees and getting the-powers-that-be to change direction or add new projects mean that big companies will almost always take longer to react to marketplace changes and emerging opportunities than a small business.
+Bureaucracy, processes, committees, and getting the powers that be to change direction or add new projects mean that big companies will almost always take longer to react to marketplace changes and emerging opportunities than small businesses.
 A small business can react and make course corrections quickly.
 They can communicate almost immediately with all staff who need to make adjustments.
 They can move resources and redirect efforts in a short period of time when new opportunities emerge.
 These small business superpowers enable smaller companies to move faster than big ones.

 4. Simplicity